JannieI/canvas-workstation-V3/src/app/roadmap.md

     - resize row and col
     - support 10m rows
     - Add SORT to DB ... what about add afterwards?
-    - Consider Table Checkpoint - not sure if it is that useful, as one can filter, etc on table, or redesign ...
-And the purpose of a table is to look at data for a while methinks
     - Consider filter on click cell -> not sure how to make this easy in UI, could be quite easy to just call slicerFilter in the background.
     - Consider, carefully, to allow table to grow to a max of x rows.
 This means that all affected Ws have to have a relative starting position.
 Remember ReportBuilder ...
     - cell highlighter: 1. user-defined way to specify what colour a cell should be, ie red, orange, green for info, warn, error.
 2. Also with ranges, ie 1-10 = light blue, etc.  3.
 And filter, ie all values over 200K are red.
 4. Full on Conditional Formatting